Marysville Municipal Court

 Website: Marysville Municipal Court

-The Marysville Municipal Court hears misdemeanor offenses that occur in Union County, including criminal cases and traffic cases.
+Crimes and traffic offenses in Ohio are divided into two categories: felonies and misdemeanors.
+The Marysville Municipal Court hears the latter category: misdemeanors.
+The court has jurisdiction for all misdemeanor criminal offenses and traffic offenses which occur in Union County.
 Common types of cases that go through the court include:

 The court is open Monday through Friday from 8:00 am to 4:00 pm, and the court is closed on weekends and holidays.
 Fines are paid in the office of the Clerk of Court.
 If you go to court and are ordered to pay a fine, you should expect to pay the fine the same day, as you will probably not be given additional time to pay.
 For more information about this court, you should review the court’s website and local court rules.

 Before going to court in the Marysville Municipal Court, you may want to be familiar with the personnel in the courthouse.
 In this courthouse, there is one judge, Judge Mike Grigsby, and he has been on the bench since 1999.
 The prosecution in this court is provided by two offices: the Marysville Law Director, and the Union County Prosecuting Attorney.
 The court files for all cases are maintained by the Marysville Clerk of Court.
 The building is also shared by the Marysville Police Department.

 The first step of the process for criminal and DUI / OVI cases is the arraignment.
 At the arraignment, you will be given the choice of pleading guilty, no contest, or not guilty.
 If you plead guilty or no contest, you will likely be sentenced at the arraignment.
 You should expect to begin serving the sentence that day, including paying any fine and beginning any jail sentence.
 If you plead guilty at the arraignment, you will not have the opportunity to see the evidence against you and defend yourself against the accusation.